PrivateGER/GreenLight/README.md

 This is currently needed the most.
 Open lib/stdlib.js and create the function that you think should be part of greenlight.
 Make sure it is prefixed with `greenlight_internal_` in order to not interfere with user-created functions.

 Then simply enter lib/implementations/inbuilt_function.js and add your function to `functionMap` by creating a new key with the name the function should have with the value of the internal name.
-Finally enter lib/tokens.js and include the function name in `inbuiltFunctionList`.

 Finally, test if your function works, then submit your PR.
 Thanks! :)